Did traveling more make your list of resolutions for 2020? Join the club.

 Click Here to get more information about the Chase Sapphire Preferred Card.

 Or learn how you can save $500 on your next flight with the Capital One Venture Rewards Credit Card.
 There’s no easier way to use points and miles to unlock free travel.
 You can simply purchase a flight, hotel, cruise or more, then log in and erase the purchase from your statement using those points.
 This card also has some incredible perks to improve your travels, including a $100 credit for Global Entry or TSA PreCheck.
-And the $95 annual fee is also waived in the first year.

 Click Here to learn more about current offers for the Capital One Venture card.